The Path of the Hurricane

 Our emergency team has worked with the Ministry of Public Health and Population and local partners to assess needs, establish warehouse facilities to handle distribution, coordinate relief efforts and get medical care to survivors.
 Americares initial emergency shipment was among the first aid to arrive in Les Cayes, following a perilous journey through washed out bridges, landslides and other obstacles.
 Our emergency manager reported that many communities beyond Les Cayes have been almost completely leveled.
 Our fully mobilized Haiti staff in Port-au-Prince continues coordinating and helping to deliver current and future shipments of aid, which include intravenous fluids to treat cholera and medical supplies to treat storm-related injuries.

-As our emergency team supported relief efforts to help devastated areas, our mobile medical teams provided care for patients in communities near Les Cayes, treating more than 31,100 patients.
+As our emergency team supported relief efforts to help devastated areas, our mobile medical teams provided care for patients in communities near Les Cayes, treating more than 32,500 patients.
 We continue delivering more than $18 million in aid for Hurricane Matthew survivors in the impact zone.
 We are also making repairs to four damaged health facilities with the first project in Pestel already underway.
-In addition, 21 medical outreach teams supported by Americares have carried out trips to Haiti.
+In addition to supporting more than 20 Medical Outreach teams on trips to Haiti, Americares is working in coordination with government officials in Port-au-Prince to organize multiple sea container shipments of cholera treatment and prevention supplies.

 The Deadly Storm